c2platform/ansible-collection-forgerock/roles/opends/README.md

 # All dependencies/requirements to other parts
-Note: combined for AM-DS, needs to be separated once we split these two roles into 2 plays.
-The role currently runs requiring the Common, Java and Tomcat roles of the underlying Ansible ecosystem.
+The role currently runs requiring the Common and Java roles of the underlying Ansible ecosystem.
-Requirements configured (now as group_vars for the openam play, but it could be done at role level too) are JDK/Java version, Tomcat version, `java_home` directory, tomcat userid, expose `java_home` set to Yes.
+Requirements configured (now as group_vars for the suwinet_ds play, but it could be done at role level too) are JDK/Java version, expose `java_home` set to Yes.
-So if the Java and Tomcat roles would need to be replaced by different ones, these requirements would need to be translated for the new underlying roles.
+So if the Java role would need to be replaced by different ones, these requirements would need to be translated for the new underlying roles.

 # Definition of Done